fsfe/reuse-docs/tutorial/tutorial.md

 Making your project REUSE compliant can be done in three simple steps:

-1. Set and provide a license
+1. Choose and provide a license
-2. Add license headers to relevant files
+2. Add a license header to each file
-3. Confirm compliance with linter
+3. Confirm compliance with the linter

 For the purpose of this tutorial, we will assume that the directory of your project looks like this: